The Ultimate Guide to Maternity

 Provide maternity pay to all eligible employees

-Both full-time and part-time employees are eligible for maternity pay; they simply must be considered an employee.
+Both full-time and part-time employees are eligible for maternity pay if they qualify

 They simply need to be part of your workforce, regardless of whether they have 'employee' status or not.